d0x2f/d0x2f.github.io/blog/content/Generating a Heatmap from Google Location History.md

 </html>
 ```

-I've also made a hosted version you can use straight away without an API key <a href="generator.html" target="_blank">here</a>.
+I've also made <a href="generator.html" target="_blank">a hosted version</a> you can use straight away without an API key.